 The Yamaha AG03 and Yamaha AG06 are the best mixers for solo and 2-person podcasting, gaming and livestreaming.
 They’re a step above the Xenyx line above.
 They include an easy to use “loopback” feature to add computer audio into your mix.

 You also get 1/4″ and 1/8″ headphone jacks.
 Compression and EQ is a single button and preset to a standard voice setting, although you can change those settings on the computer.
+One thing to keep in mind is that phantom power is only available on the 1st channel, so a condenser mic wouldn’t work on the 2nd channel for the AG06.
 This is a great option, check it out!

 Allen & Heath ZEDI-8